Back to Colorado

 Who It Names or Affects

-• Women experiencing menopause or perimenopause
+• Women in Colorado who are experiencing menopause or perimenopause and need hormone replacement therapy.

-• The state Medicaid program
+• The state Medicaid program.

 Terms To Know